From the outside, the art industry seems like it’s small with the central focus on being a gallery-represented artist.

 The myth goes something like this:

-Once upon a time, we all train to get to the castle in the clouds – that is, the art world — and to be represented by a gallery – preferably a blue-chip.
-From where we stand, the castle is within sight and it seems like it’s perfectly within reach and reasonable to get there.
-Just like any story, we – the main character – set out on our hero’s journey (we get that degree); we meet a few people (our classmates); we do a few things (hone in on our practice, get PTSD from crits); we kill the villain (spoiler alert, it’s ourselves) and then we live happily ever within the safe walls of the castle.
+Once upon a time, we all train to get to the castle in the clouds — that is, the art world — and to be represented by a gallery — preferably a blue chip.
+From where we stand, the castle is within sight and seems perfectly within reach and reasonable to get there.
+Just like any story, we — the main character — set out on our hero’s journey (we get that degree); we meet a few people (our classmates); we do a few things (hone in on our practice, get PTSD from crits); we kill the villain (spoiler alert, it’s ourselves) and then we live happily ever within the safe walls of the castle.
 The End.

-In order to establish these connections, I pursued a PhD to research the breakdown between the artist and the art world; to illuminate the gaps; and to built the map (quite literally) for artists to know their value and what is expected of them.
-During this research, I learned that artists and the art industry are in fact a symbiotic relationship, yet there are significant misrecognition between artists and the art world.
-The concept was so strong that my dissertation Art World Hegemony and Access: Competing Perspectives on the Value of The Creative Class was awarded with no corrections, and my pursuit continued into the development of this platform: To Practise_Practice, a web-based, personalised discovery platform that provides early-career artists the toolkits they’ve been searching for to navigate the art world.
+To establish these connections, I pursued a PhD to research the breakdown between the artist and the art world; to illuminate the gaps; and to build the map (quite literally) for artists to know their value and what is expected of them.
+During this research, I learned that artists and the art industry are, in fact, in a symbiotic relationship, yet there is significant misrecognition between artists and the art world.

-Dr. Erika Wong, BFA, MA, PhD
+Dr. Erika Wong, BFA, MA, PhD, FHEA

 Founder